-Opaque continuation used by select/1, 3, $select_reverse/1$, 3, match/1, 3, and $match_object/1$, 3.
+Opaque continuation used by select/1, 3, select_reverse/1, 3, match/1, 3, and match_object/1, 3.

-for type bag).
+Delete the exact object Object from the ETS table, leaving objects with the same key but other differences (useful for type bag).
 In a duplicate_bag table, all instances of the object are deleted.